stelligent/mutato/README.md

 ## Documentation

 Designs, diagrams, and other documentation can be found in [`docs`](docs/).
 Code documentation is auto-generated, provided by [typedoc](https://typedoc.org/) and enforced by [eslint](https://github.com/typescript-eslint/typescript-eslint) with the [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc) plugin.
-See the `package.json` `docs:generate` script for exact usage.
+See the `package.json` `docs` script for exact usage.
 Note that Eslint is used in favor of [Tslint](https://github.com/palantir/tslint) due to the deprecation of that project.

 Documentation linting standards are provided with the following plugins recommended guidelines: